dounasth/accepted-spy-test/README.md

 ## USAGE

+- Go to the `./docker` folder
+- Start the docker containers with `docker-compose up --build` or `docker-compose up` if already built
-- To run the tests in the docker, `cd docker` to the docker folder and run `docker-compose exec accepted-spy-test-app php artisan test`
+- To run the tests in the docker, from the docker folder run `docker-compose exec accepted-spy-test-app php artisan test`
     - the tests refresh the database and run various seeds or factories according to their needs
 - A postman collection is included that can be used to test the container with postman.